Kaya (Malaysian Coconut Egg Jam)

 Delicious and tasty kaya snack jam, ready to serve.

-While the traditional way of double-boiling is probably the best way to make kaya, nowadays, you can actually make this prized jam in less than an hour.
+While traditional double-boiling is probably the best way to make kaya, these days, you can whip up this delicious jam in under an hour.

-When I called my aunt for the recipe, she even told me to “cook” the kaya, and skip the hours of stirring.
+When I called my aunt for the recipe, she told me to “cook” the kaya and skip the hours of stirring.
+So, I’ve simplified the process, and my kaya recipe below takes just 30 minutes.

 • Cornstarch